Crusade objects

 4) Dubingiai castle site, called Castle Hill

 After visiting the Asveja regional park, make sure to get to Dubingiai Castle Hill.
-Walking through the cognitive trail from the former island, now a peninsula, you will be able to admire the panorama of the longest, and one of the deepest and largest lakes in Lithuania.
+Walking through the educational trail from the former island, now a peninsula, you will be able to admire the panorama of the longest, and one of the deepest and largest lakes in Lithuania.

 Dubingiai castle – is an important 14th - 18th century Lithuanian culture, industry and defense center, it commemorates war with the Order of the Teutonic Knights, reformation - significant eras in our history.
 The castle is associated with the life and activities of prominent individuals of that age (Vytautas The Great, Mikalojus Radvila Rudas, Barbora Radvilaitė and others).
 Dubingiai are inseparable from the history of the rise and prosperity of the Radvilos family.

 From 2012 Visitors of the castle hill are awaited by the ready for exposition fragments of the Radvila Palace, covered with a hood, along with the place of the former Evangelical Reformed Church with the Radvilos funeral pantheon.
-The castle hill has a cognitive trail with 6 observation stops near archaeological and natural sites.
+The castle hill has an educational trail with 6 observation stops near archaeological and natural sites.
 The length of the natural tract is about 1.5 km.
 It has wooden stairs, information stands, benches.

 More